 Now it’s time to brainstorm what content you are going to create!
 My recommendation is to do my FF (Flourish Framework).
-This is something I am teaching in my Online Masterclass in 2020.
-Sign up here to be on the waiting list (only 5-10 seats available).
+This is something I teach in my comprehensive course THE BLOG MACHINE.

 Not only should you do my FF method but your content should be for the reader, remember, so make it as easy to read and super informative.
 If you’re creating story-like content, then do what you need to do to suck the reader in and keep them interested.

 When creating content, I create what I want to write about but I also check what the SEO potential of that article is and maybe adjust parts of it so people can find it via google.
 There are some instances where I will create SEO-focused guides to bring people in.
 Sometimes I just simply tell a story and don’t worry too much about SEO.
 I think having a good mix is a great thing to do.

 How much content should I create before I publish?

 There’s no right or wrong answer to this but I would say at least 6 articles.
 This way when people reach your site when you begin, they will have a fair amount of content that they can read.
 Think about the user.
 If you only have 1 article published, then after reading that they will likely leave your site because there’s nothing more to consume.
 Have as much content as you can.

 I started my new blog with around 15 articles ready to go so my readers had a bunch of things to consume before leaving.

 Marketing is a crucial part of any blogger’s life and a must-know when creating a travel blog!
 Social media and email marketing are great to grow your brand and readership.